OpenVR-Advanced-Settings/OpenVR-AdvancedSettings/Readme.md

 - [License](#license)

 # OpenVR Advanced Settings Overlay
-Adds an overlay to the OpenVR dashboard that allows access to advanced settings.
+Adds an overlay to the OpenVR dashboard that allows access to advanced settings and useful utilities.

 ![Example Screenshot](docs/screenshots/InVRScreenshot.png)

 # Features

+Do all this without leaving VR:

 - Set supersampling values.
 - Enable/disable motion smoothing and advanced supersample filtering.